magento/devdocs/guides/v2.0/contributor-guide/backward-compatible-development/index.md

 #### Changing the value of a constant

-Changing the value of a constant is itself a backwards compatible change.
+Changing the value of a constant is itself a backward compatible change.

 Even if client code saves the value in permanent storage or use it as input or output of a method, it is the responsibility of that code to ensure that it is a reliable implementation.